Tom Barrass

-Thomas Barrass (born 8 October 1995) is an Australian rules footballer who plays for the West Coast Eagles in the Australian Football League (AFL).
+Thomas Donald Barrass (born 8 October 1995) is an Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).
 He has played as a key defender since his junior career with Claremont.
 Barrass was drafted by West Coast with pick 43 of the 2013 national draft, but did not make his senior debut until round 17 of the 2015 AFL season.
 He was nominated for the 2016 AFL Rising Star and won a premiership with West Coast in 2018.

 Early life

-Barrass is the son of journalist Tony Barrass.
-He grew up in Western Australia and played for Scarborough Junior Football Club.
-After the club was unable to field an under-17 team due to a lack of players, he started playing for his school Hale.
-Barrass underwent a growth spurt and was recruited by Western Australian Football League (WAFL) club Claremont.
+Barrass is the son of late journalist Tony Barrass.
+He grew up in the Perth suburb of Scarborough and played for Scarborough Junior Football Club.
+After the club was unable to field an under-17 team due to a lack of players, he focussed on playing for his school Hale.
+Barrass underwent a growth spurt and was recruited by his zoned Western Australian Football League (WAFL) club Claremont.
 He suffered two injuries which restricted him to three games for Claremont's colts (under-19s) in 2012.

 Barrass rebounded to captain Claremont in their 2013 colts premiership.
 He recorded 18 disposals in Claremont's six-point grand final victory over South Fremantle, and believed he was close to lining up for the senior side before dislocating his finger.
 Barrass played for Western Australia in the 2013 AFL Under 18 Championships, where he was mentored by fellow backman and then-West Coast captain Darren Glass.
 He recorded an Australian Tertiary Admission Rank above 98 and contemplated attending university to study medicine.